 If you fall into this category, do not worry, there have also been articles published and speeches given by successful leaders on how procrastinators aren’t so bad after all.

-Here are 10 of the best Ted Talks you can watch to change how you perceive procrastination:
+Here are 10 of the best Ted Talks about procrastination that will help you regain motivation:

 1. Inside the Mind of a Master Procrastinator, by Tim Urban